 Figure 7.
-Comparison of consumed power and equilibrium temperature for different number of active cores.
+Comparison of consumed power and equilibrium temperature on 10-core IvyBridge for different number of active cores.

 Figure 7 shows how consumed power and equilibrium temperature scale when incrementing the number of active cores.
 The significant increase of the consumed power between zero and one active cores is clearly visible.
-This is due to the need to engage the uncore part of the chip even though only one core is active.
+This is due to the need to engage the uncore part of the chip despite the fact that only one core is active.
 This difference is also illustrated via the much larger distance along the x axes between zero and one active core.
 As the chip becomes fully loaded the increment in the consumed power between nine and ten cores becomes very small.